Will CBD Oil Fail a Drug Test?

 Every four years, the FIFA World Cup occurs, and dozens of professional athletes represent their home country.
 Although not all countries make it to this tournament, this is one event that attracts attention from all over the world.
 During the last FIFA World Cup, globally, 3.2 billion viewers tuned in.
 Then, during the 2014 World Cup finals, more than one billion people watched.
 This year’s FIFA World Cup is going to be much different than the other ones though.
 For the first time, the 2018 World Cup athletes can legally consume cannabidiol.
 Even though CBD is grouped with marijuana as a Schedule I substance in the U.S., there’s an exception with this year’s World Cup.

 In most major sports leagues like the NFL, NBA, and MLB, the usage of cannabidiol and forms of it are prohibited.
 If professional players are caught using CBD, they could get suspended or even fired.
 However, CBD is completely non-psychoactive unlike THC.
-For this reason, different people of various ages consume this cannabinoid for medicinal purposes.
-As time goes on, CBD is gaining more attention and popularity for its non-psychoactive effects potential benefits.
+As time goes on, CBD is gaining more attention and popularity for its non-psychoactive effects.
 People consume CBD for their own reasons.

 Additionally, the World Health Organization (WHO) has referred to CBD as, “…generally well-tolerated with a good safety profile.”
-In particular though, the neuroprotectant properties of CBD draw many professional athletes in especially due to its non-addictive make-up.
-For those who have suffered from concussions and head trauma, CBD can be a great option.
+Many properties of CBD draw professional athletes in.

 To this day, CBD usage is prohibited in the NFL, NBA, MLB, and other U.S. based sports leagues.
 However, recently, legal CBD usage at the 2018 FIFA World Cup has been announced.
-Due to CBD’s strong health value, the FIFA World Cup Committee allows its participating athletes to consume this cannabinoid if they see fit.
+The FIFA World Cup Committee allows its participating athletes to use cannabidiol if they see fit.
 It’s crucial for the World Cup athletes to consume CBD that contains no traces of THC though.
 Otherwise, it can result in them getting banned from the competition immediately.

 So far, no FIFA World Cup athletes have announced their experience and/or plans in consuming CBD.
 Regardless, this is a huge step in a progressive direction in the world of professional sports.
 As a result of this groundbreaking move, many attitudes and viewpoints of CBD may change.
 This may be the case especially for those involved in the professional sports industry.